mark-monteiro/FoursquareOAuth2Client/README.md

 FoursquareOAuth2Client
 ======================

-OAuth2 client in c# for use in the MVC framework
+OAuth2 client written in c# for use in the MVC framework